Lifestyle in Milan

 Milan’s vibrant restaurant scene will have the taste buds watering, and there is plenty of variety to suit any foodie’s appetite.

-Milan’s historic centre boasts most of its fine-dining options, including a number of excellent Italian restaurants that offer local specialities like risotto Milanese (saffron risotto).
+Milan’s historic centre boasts most of its fine-dining options, including many excellent Italian restaurants that offer local specialities like risotto Milanese (saffron risotto).
 Other foodie areas include Brera and the Navigli District.

 Milan is also famous for its heritage coffeehouses, some of which have been operating since the early 19th century.
 Famous coffee spots can be found throughout the city.